ADHD Dental Care

 Patients with moderate to severe ADHD may become irritated during their care, especially if they are exposed to longer appointments or new stimuli.
 Keep visits short and sweet, preferably in the morning.
 If necessary, break the treatment up into smaller appointments, so that there is less time sitting still.
 A weighted blanket may help some people sit more comfortably.

 Bringing something along with you to the appointment is perfectly fine.
-Some people use headphones and mp3 players to distract themselves during their appointment.
-Others may bring handheld video games, movie players, or word puzzles.
+Some people use headphones and MP3 players to distract themselves during their appointments.
+Others may bring handheld video games, movie players or word puzzles.
 Having something in front of you to keep you busy is fine, as long as it doesn’t get between your mouth and the line of sight of your provider.

 How Medications Affect Oral Health